OrrBin/Jsonic/README.md

 For `__init__` parameter which has no mapping defined, it is assumed that the corresponding instance variable has the same name as the parameter.

-##### Note:
-All instance attributes of that class must be of `jsonic type`

 ### register_serializable_type function
 Used to register classes that don't extend the `Serializable` class, and are not `data class`, therefore optional meta-data is required for them.

 This is equivalent to extending `Serializable`, but extending `Serializable` is preferred when possible.
-Most common usage is for classes from external source that you want to serialize, but is a `jsonic type`
+Most common usage is for classes from external source that you want to serialize, and need to declare some attributes transient or init parameter mapping.

 ### serialize function
 Serializes ``jsonic type`` into ``jsonic representaion`` representing the input